mongodb/docs/source/reference/mongosniff.rst

 :program:`mongosniff` provides a low-level operation tracing/sniffing view into database activity in real time.
 Think of :program:`mongosniff` as a MongoDB-specific analogue of ``tcpdump`` for TCP/IP network traffic.
-Typically, :program:`mongosniff` is most frequently used in drier development.
+Typically, :program:`mongosniff` is most frequently used in driver development.

-TODO s/drier/driver/

 .. note::